Right of Way Rules for Boating

 Here are some common scenarios you’re likely to encounter on the water:

-An important note — a sailboat must be “under sail” to qualify for the right of way over power-driven vessels.
-If they’re using their small outboard motor instead, they have the same right of way as a normal powerboat.
+An important note is that a sailboat must be using sail power only, also known as “under sail,” for it to have the right-of-way over power-driven vessels.
+If it’s using a small outboard motor, the captain has equal right-of-way as a typical powerboat.

 When two boats have the same priority of right of way based on their classification, the determining factors become position and direction of travel.